QuizCraftCorporation/QuizGeneratorModel/README.md

 from generate_quiz import generate_quiz

 result = generate_quiz("path/to/text.txt", debug=False)
+# Support .pdf and .txt at this moment.
-# Set debug=True if you want to see generation progress logs
+# Set debug=True if you want to see generation progress logs.
 ```

 ## Quiz format